Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 • A completion plan for the student, including coursework, exams, and other milestones towards the degree.

-• A description of the UW degree requirements that will be waived (coursework, dissertation credits, or other requirements such as graded credits or 500 level credits) and the rationale for waiving the requirements based on work from the prior institution.
+• A description of the UW degree requirements that will be waived (coursework, dissertation credits, or other requirements such as graded credits or 500-level credits) and the rationale for waiving the requirements based on work from the prior institution.

 • Confirmation that the graduate faculty of the academic unit have approved admitting the student under these special provisions.

-Upon approval of the proposal by the Office of Academic Affairs, the student can be admitted, and the exceptions outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.
+Upon approval of the proposal by the Office of Academic Affairs, the student may be admitted, and the requirement waivers outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.

 3.1.3 Admission Procedure

-Application for admission is made simultaneously to the Graduate School and to the graduate program.
-Each department or other unit authorized to offer a graduate degree program maintains a Graduate Admissions Committee that must include at least three graduate faculty members.
-This Committee is responsible for the fair and complete evaluation of applicants and is expected to maintain files and to be able to demonstrate that full and fair consideration has been given to each applicant.
-Students meeting the Graduate School admissions requirements are admitted into programs of study by the Graduate Admissions Committee in the department offering the program.
-It is the responsibility of each department to ensure that students have met the Graduate School admissions requirements prior to offering admissions.
-Each department shall inform the Graduate School regarding students granted admissions and students denied admissions.
+Application for admission to the University of Washington is made simultaneously to the Graduate School and to the graduate program.
+Each department or other unit authorized to offer a graduate certificate (open to applicants not currently enrolled in a degree program) or degree program maintains a graduate admissions committee that must include at least three faculty members with graduate faculty status.
+This committee is responsible for the fair and complete evaluation of applicants and is expected to maintain files and to be able to demonstrate that full and fair consideration has been given to each applicant.
+Students meeting the Graduate School admission requirements are admitted into programs of study by the graduate admissions committee in the department offering the program.

-The Graduate School and each Graduate Admission Committee shall be guided by the following:
+The Graduate School and each graduate admission committee shall be guided by the following:

-• Priority for admission of applicants into a graduate degree program is based upon the applicant’s apparent ability, as determined by the University, to complete the program with a high level of achievement.
+• Priority for admission of applicants into a graduate certificate or degree program is based upon the applicant’s apparent ability, as determined by the University of Washington, to complete the program with a high level of achievement.
+To ensure this, programs should, in non-technical language on their admissions page:

-• All applicants to a degree-offering unit shall be processed through the same set of procedures to assure that all applicants are evaluated on the applicant’s individual merits.
+• All applicants to a certificate- or degree-offering unit shall be processed through the same set of procedures to ensure that all applicants are evaluated on the applicant’s individual merits.

 • Tests and criteria for admission should relate to the actual requirements of the graduate program.
 Reasonable accommodation for testing conditions may be made to compensate for relevant disabilities.

 • Additional factors may be used in developing a pool of qualified applicants for admission to the Graduate School.
-Weights given these and other factors may vary among graduate degree programs.
+Weights given these and other factors may vary among graduate programs.
 No factor will confer admission on an academically unqualified applicant.
 These factors include, but are not limited to, the following:

 • Grades earned, especially for subjects in or closely related to the field of the applicant’s proposed graduate work.

-• Scores on the Graduate Record Examination Verbal, Quantitative, and Analytical Tests, on the GRE Advanced Test, on other tests related to the applicant’s field, and on other aptitude tests which may be required.
+• Scores on the Graduate Record Examination (GRE) Verbal, Quantitative, and Analytical Tests, on the GRE Advanced Test, on other tests related to the applicant’s field, and on other aptitude tests which may be required.

-• The career objectives of the applicant and the extent to which the graduate degree program may be expected to prepare the applicant for those objectives.
+• The career objectives of the applicant and the extent to which the graduate certificate or degree program may be expected to prepare the applicant for those objectives.

 • Written and oral recommendations from persons who are qualified to evaluate the applicant’s academic record and promise.